fbsamples/reels_publishing_apis/fb_reels_publishing_api_sample/README.md

 You will need the following:

+* For your reference the Reels Publishing API documentation is located [here](https://developers.facebook.com/docs/video-api/guides/reels-publishing)

 * In order to run the app, you will need to update the code and add your Facebook Developer App Id.
 If you don't have an app, check out this [link](https://developers.facebook.com/docs/development/).

 * You will need [Facebook App Secret](https://developers.facebook.com/docs/development/create-an-app/app-dashboard/basic-settings#app-secret) for the Facebook App